Twin Peaks Is Loosely Based on The Hazel Drew Mystery

-Frank Smith has in many sources been described as having a "dimwitted teenager" The seventeen year old is also said to have fancied Hazel and had met her on a number of occasions.
-Rudolph Gundrum on the other hand was a 35 year old charcoal peddler who owned a horse-drawn wagon, which he probably used to transport and sell his charcoal.
-On the seventh of July the same year, Frank and Rudolph met Hazel as the two were travelling together on the horse-drawn wagon (Rudolph was giving Frank a ride) around 7:30 p.m., and this was their statement to the investigators.
+Frank Smith has in many sources been described as having a "dimwitted teenager" The seventeen-year-old, is also said to have fancied Hazel and had met her on a number of occasions.
+Rudolph Gundrum, on the other hand, was a 35-year-old charcoal peddler who owned a horse-drawn wagon, which he probably used to transport and sell his charcoal.
+On the seventh of July the same year, Frank and Rudolph met Hazel as the two were traveling together on the horse-drawn wagon (Rudolph was giving Frank a ride) around 7:30 p.m., and this was their statement to the investigators.
 Given that the two may have been the last people to see her alive, according to a number of historians, it is fitting that they were among the primary suspects.
 In particular, Frank Smith was highly suspected not only because he was known to have high affections for Hazel, but also because his statements proved contradictory to the investigators.
 This led many to believe that he may have been responsible.